laszlo678/health-api/README.md

 # health-api
 How to get personal data from Fitbit + Google Fit through Fitness API for WEB API / Desktop app

-Install Fitbit on phone -> generate some data!
-Install Google Fit on your phone -> generate some data
+Install Fitbit + Google FIT on your phone -> generate some data!

 ----
 0. Why?